Membership is designed for Neurodiversity-Affirming Therapists:

 The commercialization of neurodiversity trivializes what the neurodiversity movement is all about, limiting and silencing real activism, distorting its message and its causes.
 Performative neurodiversity transforms advocacy into individualized, easily marketable products and services that shut down the real purpose of the human rights movement, turning the focus of neurodiversity onto the influencers, companies, or the therapists themselves.

-Therapist Neurodiversity Collective member standards respect and uphold
+Therapist Neurodiversity Collective membership standards respect and uphold

 - Human Rights